LLNL/BinCFG/README.md

 # BinCFG

-A Python tool designed to parse analyzer outputs to produce call flow graphs (CFG), tokenize and normalize the assembly lines within those CFGs, and convert that data into ML-ready formats.
-We are working on novel approaches to correlate this data with event data collected at runtime.
+A Python tool designed to parse binary analyzer outputs to produce call flow graphs (CFG), tokenize and normalize the assembly lines within those CFGs, and convert that data into ML-ready formats.

-# Release
-LLNL-CODE-837816
+## Documentation

+We are currently working on getting documentation hosted on ReadTheDocs, stay tuned!

+## Installation

+We are currently working on getting this library hosted on PyPI, stay tuned!